 Online application form

 All music applicants must complete an online application for admission to McGill University.
-Use the "statement of intent" field in the online application form to:
+The following sections within the application, are specifically applicable to music applicants:

 Supporting materials for all music applicants